+1. Length of ownership

+Length of ownership 11

+2. Council tax

+Property Council tax band: С

+3. Parking

+Arrangements for parking at property

+Garage No

+Allocated parking space Yes

+Driveway Yes

+Shared parking No

+On street No

+Resident permit No

+Metered Parking No

+Other: No

-1. Length of ownership How long have you owned the property?
-1 year and 8 months 2.
-Council tax Which Council Tax band is your property in? С 3.
-Parking What are the arrangements for parking at your property?
-Street 4.
-Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
-No 5.
-Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
-No 6.
-Alterations/additions/extensions a) (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-If you have answered yes, please describe below the changes which you have made: Yes (details) New roof on conservatory (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: Yes b) Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-If you have answered yes, please answer the three questions below: No a)
+4. Conservation area

+Is the property in a designated Conservation Area (that is an area o special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)? f No

+5. Listed buildings Is the property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
+6. Alte rations/additions/extensions a.
+During the time in the property, has there been carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)? (ii) Have planning permission, building warrant, completion certificate and other consents for this work been obtained?
+If answered yes, the relevant documents will be needed by the purchaser and, you should give them to your solicitor as soon as possible for checking. b.
+Have any windows, doors, patio doors or double-glazing replacements installed on your property?
+Yes (i) Were the replacements the same shape and type as the ones replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Additional information: Like for like